-Being a gothic horror novel, ‘Carrie’ has influenced American culture as it made people see a dark side to the mind of those who get bullied.
+Being a gothic horror novel, ‘Carrie’ has influenced American culture as it made people see the dark side of the mind of those who get bullied.
 Though the story is fictional, its elements of realism push the mind of its reader to the extreme.
-Due to how well the book articulated its themes into the life of its characters, ‘Carrie’ was regarded as an excellent first book for Stephen King.
+Due to how well the book articulated its themes in the life of its characters, ‘Carrie’ was regarded as an excellent first book for Stephen King.

 The Dangers of Fanatical Religious Beliefs

 Religion was one of the most important themes in ‘Carrie.’
-From the novel, Carrie had a fanatically religious mother who believed that many human parts of human nature were sin.
+In the novel, Carrie had a fanatically religious mother who believed that many human parts of human nature were sins.
 Margaret was born into an average family.
-However, she showed signs of a mental issue, and those issues got channeled in the form of religious fanatism.
+However, she showed signs of a mental issue, and those issues got channeled into the form of religious fanatism.
 Margaret’s fanatism influenced Carrie’s life as it cut her off from the real world.